dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

     ...
 ```

-When you add `dlt.secrets.value` as a default value for an argument, `dlt` will try to load this value from different configuration sources in the following order:
+When you add `dlt.secrets.value` as a default value for an argument, `dlt` will try to load and inject this value from a different configuration sources in the following order:

 1. Special environment variables.
 2. `secrets.toml` file.

-The `secret.toml` file is located in the `~/.dlt` folder (for global configuration) or in the project folder (for project-specific configuration).
+The `secret.toml` file is located in the `~/.dlt` folder (for global configuration) or in the `.dlt` folder in the project folder (for project-specific configuration).

 Let's add the token to the `~/.dlt/secrets.toml` file: